 The Sub7 by itself isn't very protective at all.
 And sometimes, like in the middle of summer in a location with no bugs, that might be perfect.
 But hammock camping doesn't have to be confined just to the summer months or non-buggy areas, and this shelter system allows you to push into more variable conditions.

-The ProFly Sil Tarp is excellent — it covers a nice large area and provides a very roomy and protective enclosure.
+The ProFly Sil Tarp is excellent - it covers a nice large area and provides a very roomy and protective enclosure.
 The Guardian SL Bug Net is also fantastic, though we did feel that the cinched ends are a potential weak point.
 The gathered endpoints do not create as effective a barrier as a zipper, and with a bit of moving around, tiny entry points become exposed.
 Also, due to the narrowness and thinness of the Sub7 hammock, there are places that aggressive mosquitos could potentially bite you through the fabric.
-We didn't feel the SubLink Shelter System was as protective as the Blackbird or the Expedition Asym, but it's not far behind.
+We didn't feel the SubLink Shelter System was as protective as the Blackbird, Flash Air, or Expedition Asym, but it's not far behind.

 We gave the highest score for versatility to this system.
 The Sub7 hammock by itself is not really versatile at all, but upgrading to the shelter system provided us with a ton of great options.